rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

-It is remarquable that all pairwise relational equivalence indexes *E(x,y)* appear to be negative, except the *diagonal* ones.
-The reflexive indexes *E(x,x)* would trivially all amount to +1.0 in a plainly determined case.
-As *tau(x,x)* = 1.0 and *E(x,x)* = *tau(x,x)* * *D*, in this reflexive cases they indicate a reflexive determination score *D*, i.e. how many movies a critic did actually evaluate.
+It is remarquable that all pairwise ordinal correlation indexes *tau(x,y)* appear to be negative, except the *diagonal* ones.
+The reflexive indexes *tau(x,x)* would trivially all amount to +1.0 in a plainly determined case.
+Here they indicate a reflexive normalized determination score *d*, i.e. how many movies a critic did actually evaluate.
 The lower *D*, the less movies a critic has evaluated.
 Critic *JPT*, the editor of the Graffiti magazine for instance, evaluated all but one, whereas critic *FG* evaluated only 10 movies among the 25 in discussion.

 To get a picture of the actual divergence of rating opinions, we may develop a *Principal Component Analysis* ([10]_) of the correlation matrix shown above.
 The 3D plot of the first 3 principal axes is shown below.